|

 RailServe.com is the personal work of Christopher Muller

 who began the site in 1996 at age 13.
-All features, support, and ad sales are managed by Chris.
+In addition to managing RailServe.com, Chris is also a railroad historian and

-railroad photography has appeared in books, magazines, calendars, timetables,
+photography has appeared in books, magazines, calendars, maps, timetables,

-and advertising materials worldwide and is available for sale at
+video games, murals, and advertising and is available at

 SteamPhotos.com.